MicrosoftDocs/PowerShell-Docs/reference/5.0/PSDiagnostics/Enable-PSWSManCombinedTrace.md

 ## DESCRIPTION

-This cmdlet starts a logging session with the following PowerShell providers enabled
+This cmdlet starts a logging session with the following PowerShell providers enabled:

 - Microsoft-Windows-PowerShell
 - Microsoft-Windows-WinRM